saadmateen/Lessons/F18/Projects/ml-reddit-bot/README.md

 1 | Oct 3 | Learning how to do machine learning using a Naive Bayes Classifier 2 | Oct 17 | Creating a Reddit Bot using Python and hooking it up to some machine learning 3 | Oct 24 | End-to-end machine learning.
-Training, testing, and applying your model 4 | Oct 31 | Different types of ML models, Neural Nets, NLP, and more!
+Training, testing, and applying your model 4 | Oct 31 | The different types of ML models and the problems they solve 5 | Nov 7 | Cyberbullying Detection Part 1
-5 | Nov 7 | Cyberbullying Detection
+6 | Nov 14 | Cyberbullying Detection Part 2
-6 | Nov 14 | Finishing touches and wrapping up
+7 | Nov 21 | Debugging, Q&A, and a brief introduction to NLP